-- Q. And then a second possible backlog point would be after the email has been opened and intake has been completed and the request is then waiting with a focal point to make a recommendation about what to do with it? - A. I assume, yes, it could be.
+Q. And then a second possible backlog point would be after the email has been opened and intake has been completed and the request is then waiting with a focal point to make a recommendation about what to do with it?
+A. I assume, yes, it could be.
 But sorry, just to clarify, you mean to make determinations?
+Q. Yes.
+So essentially my understanding of how the process works is someone will email, they will do an intake email, and then it goes to a focal point for a determination?

+A. Correct.

-- Q. Yes.
-So essentially my understanding of how the process works is someone will email, they will do an intake email, and then it goes to a focal point for a determination? - A. Correct. - Q. And so the focal point will have to, you know, look at the intake, complete an intake, make a recommendation (...). - [229] The above is helpful to understand the potential locations of backlogs. - [230] Moreover, Candice St-Aubin affirmed in her revised affidavit dated March 28, 2024, that given the increased volume of requests and follow up correspondence, ISC is experiencing backlogs in reviewing incoming email correspondence; and determining requests which have been entered into the Jordan's Principle Case Management System. - [231] Backlogs in email correspondence and requests awaiting determination vary at any given time and across regions.
-Overall, approximately 55% of backlogged correspondence in Jordan's Principle general request inboxes are new requests. - [232] Furthermore, in the evidence, affirmed by the AFN's affiant, Craig Gideon's, in his amended affidavit dated March 22, 2024, the (AFN) Social Development Sector has heard concerns from multiple callers about the challenges contacting Indigenous Services Canada at the national and regional levels, particularly in the context of making an urgent request or updating the urgency of a request. - [233] Moreover, there is some evidence showing that urgent requests are waiting in the backlog as indicated in an email from Debra Bear, Director Jordan's Principle services, Council of Yukon First Nations, to Brittany Mathews, dated March 26, 2024, attached to the affidavit of Cindy Blackstock dated March 27th, 2024 as Exhibit 22, and included in the AGC's compendium.
+Q. And so the focal point will have to, you know, look at the intake, complete an intake, make a recommendation (...).

+[229] The above is helpful in understanding the potential locations of backlogs.

+[230] Moreover, Candice St-Aubin affirmed in her revised affidavit dated March 28, 2024, that given the increased volume of requests and follow-up correspondence, ISC is experiencing backlogs in reviewing incoming email correspondence, and determining requests that have been entered into the Jordan's Principle Case Management System.

+[231] Backlogs in email correspondence and requests awaiting determination vary at any given time and across regions.
+Overall, approximately 55% of backlogged correspondence in Jordan's Principle general request inboxes are new requests.

+[232] Furthermore, in the evidence, affirmed by the AFN's affiant, Craig Gideon, in his amended affidavit dated March 22, 2024, the (AFN) Social Development Sector has heard concerns from multiple callers about the challenges contacting Indigenous Services Canada at the national and regional levels, particularly in the context of making an urgent request or updating the urgency of a request.

+[233] Moreover, there is some evidence showing that urgent requests are waiting in the backlog as indicated in an email from Debra Bear, Director Jordan's Principle services, Council of Yukon First Nations, to Brittany Mathews, dated March 26, 2024, attached to the affidavit of Cindy Blackstock dated March 27th, 2024 as Exhibit 22, and included in the AGC's compendium.
 Debra Bear reported that: "some applications have been waiting in the queue for over a year and some were marked as urgent.
-In our region we have noted previous significant backlog on adjudication of applications."
+In our region, we have noted previous significant backlog on adjudication of applications."